Planning Your High School Career

 Decisions, decisions, decisions.
 Right now, school occupies most of your time.
 And once you’ve finished school, you’ll probably spend more of your waking hours at work than with your family, friends or hobbies.
 The jobs you’ll have during your lifetime will determine more than just how much you earn.
 They can influence where you live, how often you move and even your choice of friends.
 Your career satisfaction -- or lack of it -- may also carry over into other areas of your life.
 You are important, your future is important, and you owe it to yourself to learn about careers and to think carefully about the choices you are making now.

 Relatives and friends can give you advice.
-Books, computers and videos can give you information.
+Books, the internet and videos can give you information.
 Aptitude and achievement tests can help you analyze your strengths and weaknesses.
 In the end, though, it’s up to you to put it all together.

 Here are some suggestions that will help you on your way: